T0ha/ezodf/docs/docmanagement.rst

 .. function:: ezodf.opendoc(filename)

-   :param str filename: filename of the document
+   :param str filename: a filename  or the file-content as `bytes`
    :returns: :class:`~document.PackagedDocument` or :class:`~document.FlatXMLDocument`

    Open the document `filename`.
 Returns an instance of the :class:`~document.PackagedDocument` class, if the file is a zip-packed document, or an instance of the :class:`~document.FlatXMLDocument` class, if the document is a single-XML-file document.
    The document type is determined by the file content.

+   If you have no access to the filesystem, pass the content of the zip-file (type `bytes`) as filename parameter.
+The :meth:`~document.PackagedDocument.save` method still works, but no backups will be created.

    You can check the document type by the :attr:`~document.PackagedDocument.doctype` or the :attr:`~document.PackagedDocument.mimetype` attribute.